-We assigned to Tallac Therapeutics our lease with respect to our premises located at 866 Malcolm Road, Burlingame, California 94010, and received a sublease for such premises from Tallac Therapeutics.
+In July 2020, we assigned to Tallac Therapeutics our lease with respect to our premises located at 866 Malcolm Road, Burlingame, California 94010, and received a sublease for such premises from Tallac Therapeutics.
+We paid Tallac Therapeutics approximately \$65.5 and \$128.4 thousand under the sublease in the years ended December 31, 2022 and 2021, respectively.